Training and Career Development Programme

 (A) Clinician scientists in internal medicine specialising in infectious diseases

-(B) clinician scientist of adjacent clinical disciplines with a strong focus on infection research within their specialisation.
+(B) Clinician scientist of adjacent clinical disciplines with a strong focus on infection research within their specialisation.

 4. Mid- and long-term perspective